 - Use paper towels to pat-dry the whole bird, including the cavity.
 Take the giblets out of the small bag and pat-dry as well.

-- Place the whole chicken and the giblets (except liver-see note 1) in a large, deep stockpot—the chicken has to fit in the pot comfortably.
+- Place the whole chicken and the giblets (except liver) in a large, deep stockpot—the chicken has to fit in the pot comfortably.